U.S. Route 97 in Oregon: History

 A bypass of downtown Redmond was opened in April 2008 at a cost of $90 million, moving US 97 to the east side of downtown Redmond.
 Plans for other bypasses in La Pine and Madras, as well as four-laning the entire highway in Oregon, have been proposed but not funded by the state government.
 In 2013, the cost of upgrading all of US 97 to a four-lane highway with limited access was estimated to be $10 billion.

 A planned realignment of US 97 near La Pine was scrapped during construction in the late 2010s due to unstable soil conditions.
 A four-lane overpass at Wickiup Junction would replace the last remaining at-grade railroad crossing on US 97 and was approved by ODOT in 2014 with $17 million in funding.
 Construction began in March 2016 and was delayed for several months during the installation of steel beams for the overpass in August, which fell while being lifted into place.
 Work was halted in May 2017 after the overpass and embankments had sunk over the winter months by as much as 18 in.
 A geotechnical survey found that the overpass site was over a layer of unstable soil created by a lake formed 10,000 years before present by a volcanic eruption that dammed the Deschutes River.
 The layer also had the uncompressed remains of diatoms, which would prevent a reliable estimation of how the soils would settle.
 The Oregon Transportation Commission shut down the project in October 2017 and redirected $3 million of the unspent funds to other safety improvements for US 97 in La Pine.
 ODOT contractors removed the overpass's steel girders in late 2018, leaving the embankments and retaining walls in place.

+Through Bend, a portion of US 97 from US 20 to north of Cooley Road was rerouted onto a new alignment in August 2024.
+US 97 throughout Bend is a freeway with the completion.